Scrabble: Web versions

-Several websites offer the possibility to play Scrabble online against other users, such as ScrabbleScores.com, the Internet Scrabble Club and Pogo.com from Electronic Arts (North America only).
+Several websites offer the possibility to play Scrabble online against other users, such as the Internet Scrabble Club, Pogo.com from Electronic Arts (North America only), and woogles.io.

 Facebook initially offered a variation of Scrabble called Scrabulous as a third-party application add-on.
 On July 24, 2008, Hasbro filed a copyright infringement lawsuit against its developers.
 Four days later, Scrabulous was disabled for users in North America, eventually reappearing as "Lexulous" in September 2008, with changes made to distinguish it from Scrabble.
 By December 20, Hasbro had withdrawn its lawsuit.

 Mattel launched its official version of online Scrabble, Scrabble by Mattel, on Facebook in late March 2008.
 The application was developed by Gamehouse, a division of RealNetworks that was licensed by Mattel.
 Since Hasbro controls the copyright for North America with the copyright for the rest of the world belonging to Mattel, the Gamehouse Facebook application was available only to players outside the United States and Canada.
 The version developed by Electronic Arts for Hasbro was available throughout the world.

 When Gamehouse ceased support for its application, Mattel replaced it with the Electronic Arts version in May 2013.
 This decision was met with criticism from its userbase.
 The Hasbro version continues to be available worldwide but now uses IP lookup to display Hasbro branding to North American players and Mattel branding to the rest of the world.
 Electronic Arts have also released mobile apps for Android and iOS, allowing players to continue the same game on more than one platform.

 As well as facilities to play occasional games online, there are many options to play in leagues.

 In 2020, the license for Scrabble passed from Electronic Arts to Scopely, which launched the app Scrabble GO on March 5, 2020, with the Electronic Arts version discontinued on June 5, 2020.
 The new app was very different, leading to protests, and Scopely soon began to offer a 'Classic' version, without some of the extras initially offered: "this updated mode is reimagined to reflect the ask for a streamlined experience.
 Features such as boosts, rewards and all other game modes are disabled", the company announced.